naringenin: inhibiting inflammation with marmalade

 - Add 3 cups of white sugar, stir, and keep simmering gently (not boiling), for another 4 hours (or more, until peel is very tender), continuing to check regularly if more fluid is needed.
-Note: you do not want the sugar to caramelise and go brown, so make sure you regularly check it doesn’t start to bubble too furiously or the fluid doesn’t get too low.

 - When the peel is soft enough and the liquid has thickened slightly, turn off the stove and allow to cool down before refrigerating.